 4. Bifrost

-Bifrost by Maxim AI highlights microsecond-level gateway overhead in published benchmarks (with end-to-end latency dominated by model/provider and network), achieving 5,000 requests per second on minimal hardware.
-As an open-source solution, Bifrost eliminates licensing costs entirely—but requires DevOps expertise to deploy and maintain.
+Bifrost by Maxim AI highlights microsecond-level gateway overhead in published benchmarks, with end-to-end latency still dominated by model, provider, tool, and network behavior.
+As an open-source, self-hosted-first solution, Bifrost can reduce licensing costs, but requires teams to operate and maintain the gateway infrastructure themselves.

 Bifrost for Performance-First Teams

-Built in Go for performance, Bifrost provides the gateway layer without vendor lock-in.
-Organizations with existing Kubernetes infrastructure can deploy Bifrost alongside current DevOps workflows.
+Built in Go for performance, Bifrost provides the gateway layer without managed SaaS lock-in.
+Organizations with existing Kubernetes or container infrastructure can deploy Bifrost alongside current DevOps workflows.
 The registry-based architecture connects to community-contributed MCP servers.

 Microsoft 365 Integration Approach